glasser/vote.davidglasser.net/content/post/201611-ca-props.md

 or raising the VA prices (though there are some legal caps on VA prices).

 The League of Pissed-Off Voters and Chronicle are both opposed; I tend to agree with them when they agree with each other.
+I'd have trusted it a lot more had it come from a group with more credibility.
+I eventually decided to vote no.

 ### YES ON 62 (not tricky 66!)